canturgay/p2pEditor/README.md

 npm run cypress:open
 ```

+**About the relay:**

-About the relay: This project remains **server-less** in the architectural sense—each browser keeps its own copy of the data and can sync **directly** with any accessible peer.
+This project remains **server-less** in the architectural sense—each browser keeps its own copy of the data and can sync **directly** with any accessible peer.

-`gun-server.js` is merely a convenience bootstrap **peer** that speaks WebSocket so two tabs (or two devices) can discover each other when no other peers happen to be online yet (fresh user-base).
-Every participant can run their own relay; no central server holds authority or exclusive state.
+The `gun-server.js` script is merely a convenience bootstrap **peer** that:

+- Speaks WebSocket protocol
+- Allows tabs/devices to discover each other
+- Helps bootstrap when no other peers are online yet
+- Can be run by any participant (no central authority)

-If you skip it the app will automatically connect to GUN’s public Manhattan relay, so the “no-backend” promise is still intact; the local relay just accelerates tests, provides deterministic storage for demos, and keeps your data on your machine.
+If you skip running the relay locally, the app will automatically connect to GUN's public Manhattan relay.
+This means:

+- The "no-backend" promise remains intact
+- Local relay is optional but recommended for:
+  - Faster test execution
+  - Deterministic storage for demos
+  - Keeping your data on your machine

 ---